-This performance measure is not, ultimately, under MVD's locus of control-MVD is exploring options to make it actionable.
+MVD is exploring options to make it more actionable.

-The insured rate for the second quarter ranged from a high of 91.40% to a low of 90.83% for an average insured rate of 91.26% for the second quarter of FY13.
-This entire quarter, the weekly insured rate never dropped below 90%, as compared to the national average of 85.4%, in spite of New Mexico demographics and tight economic conditions.
+The uninsured rate for the fourth quarter ranged from a high of 9.75% to a low of 8.71% for an average insured rate of 90.90%.
+This entire quarter, the weekly insured rate never dropped below the national average of 85.4%, in spite of New Mexico demographics and tight economic conditions.
+MVD ended FY13 with an average insured rate of 90.91%.